avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Problem Statement

-EDNOTE14: I think this section is now obsolete

-Post-quantum cryptography introduces two main types of challenges:
+Post-quantum cryptography comes with two main challenges:

-- technical challenges, related to the usage of the new post-quantum cryptographic algorithms, and
+- technical challenges: related to the difficulties of adopting and implementing the new post-quantum cryptographic algorithms.
+This includes understanding how these algorithms work and integrating them into existing systems securely.

-- "sorting/clustering" challenges related to the broad applicability of these algorithms and the uncertainty of which approach is a best fit within the boundaries of a selected use case.
-The large number of algorithms that can be used, and the diversity of requirements that come from post-quantum relevant use cases makes it difficult for organizations and businesses to deliver post-quantum secure solutions.

-The main aspects of the problem space are:

-- Cryptographically relevant quantum computers pose a treat to asymmetric cryptography, i.e., for all practical purposes it must be considered broken, and the security of symmetric cryptography must be considered degraded.

-- No multi-purpose post-quantum cryptographic algorithm will be standardized in the forseeable future, rather a number of single-purpose post-quantum algorithms will be standardized at the same time.
-Three digital signature algorithms and one key encampsulation algorithm have been defined at the end of round 3 of NIST standardization.
-All post-quantum algorithms defined so far exhibit diverse features making them unfit for a simple drop-in replacement of existing traditional algorithms.

-- Public Key Infrastructures and digital Signing Services will have to be upgraded with post-quantum capabilities long before they will be required.

-- To the authors' knowledge, very limited discussions are taking place in public working groups, to discuss about post-quantum relevant use cases.
-This list may be of help in defining recommendations for businesses or organization in defining their post-quantum deployment strategies.
+- "sorting/clustering" challenges: that arise from the limitations of post-quantum cryptographic algorithms.
+Organizations face the complexity of selecting the most suitable algorithm for a given use case.
+With numerous algorithms available and diverse use case requirements, it becomes challenging to identify the best-fit solution.

+This document aims at providing means to overcome the "sorting/clustering" challenges and identify best-fit migration solutions.

 ## Scope